 If your lifetime dream was to see the Northern Lights, it's time to plan your next trip.
-In fact 2012 and 2013 are considered to be the best years to see it.
 Despite still not all of the phenomena connected with it are explained, it is known to be caused by charged particles emitted by the sun during solar storms: when the solar wind reaches and hits the atmosphere of the earth and his magnetic field, the Aurora is displayed.
 It is a 3-D phenomenon and can be seen even from the space.

 The Aurora is always different in shape, color and movement, and when it is really quiet if you listen closely you can sometimes hear the voice of the Northern Lights: a sparkling-crackling noise.